fluxstride/my-gifter/CONTRIBUTION.md

 #

-2. Clone and then open it up on your prefered code editor
+2. Clone the forked repository and then open it up on your prefered code editor

 #